Addiction and Bipolar Disorder: What’s The Connection and How Do I Get Help?

-Like other types of serious mental health issues, addiction and bipolar disorder are closely linked.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) reports that over nine million (nearly four percent) of American adults currently struggle with a co-occurring mental illness and substance use disorder, and the onset and progression of bipolar disorder is one of the largest drivers of this alarming correlation.
-SAMHSA also reports that 30-50 percent of people who struggle with bipolar disorder (including bipolar 1 and bipolar 2) will develop a substance use disorder during some point in their lives, for which they’ll need comprehensive dual-diagnosis treatment.
+Like other types of serious mental health issues, addiction, and bipolar disorder are closely linked.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) reports that over nine million (nearly four percent) American adults currently struggle with a co-occurring mental illness and substance use disorder in 2021, and the onset and progression of bipolar disorder is one of the largest drivers of this alarming correlation.
+SAMHSA also reports that 30-50 percent of people who struggle with bipolar disorder (including bipolar 1 and bipolar 2) will develop a substance use disorder at some point in their lives, for which they’ll need comprehensive dual-diagnosis treatment.

 Bipolar disorder (formerly called manic-depressive illness or manic depression) is defined by the National Institute of Mental Health (NIMH) as a mental disorder that causes unusual shifts in mood, energy, activity levels, concentration, and the ability to carry out day-to-day tasks.
 There are multiple types of bipolar disorder, including: